-Once you have been issued a quote, and the requested work has been approved, then the Government will issue the voucher towards the work.
-You will pay your share of any costs to the installer (if applicable) before you can redeem your vouchers.
+Once you have been issued a quote, and the requested work has been approved, the Government will then issue the voucher for the work.
+You must pay your share of any costs to the installer (if applicable) before you can redeem your vouchers.
 The vouchers will be paid on your behalf directly to the installer.

 In order to obtain the necessary vouchers, a Greens Homes Grant Scheme application will need to be made with Green Homes Grant Scheme.